datastax/spark-cassandra-connector/doc/FAQ.md

 ### What does input.split.size_in_mb use to determine size?

-Input.split.size_in_mb uses a internal system table in C* ( >= 2.1.5) to determine the size of the data in C*.
+Input.split.size_in_mb uses a internal system table in Cassandra ( >= 2.1.5) to determine the size of the data in Cassandra.
 The table is called system.size_estimates is not meant to be absolutely accurate so there will be some inaccuracy with smaller tables and split sizes.

 ### Can I contribute to the Spark Cassandra Connector?